 In other cases, in which the defendant has a right of recourse against a third party because of the loss of the lawsuit, this is referred to as recourse.
 Sometimes, in addition to those who are called to pay, there are others who are obliged to perform.
 For example, by paying the debt, the surety has recourse against the main debtor, a joint and several debtor has recourse against the co-debtors and the jointly and severally liable recourse against the co-debtors.

-The summons to indemnify will always cause some delay in the settlement of the main action.
-While the plaintiff is usually interested in a speedy hearing of the proceeding, the defendant will generally be the one who wishes to serve the summons in indemnity.
-Their conflicting interests must be weighed up.
-A number of requirements therefore apply to the admissibility of the convocation:
+The motion to implead, i.e. to add a third party to the proceedings, will always cause some delay in the adjudication of the main action.
+While the plaintiff is usually interested in a speedy hearing of the case, the defendant will generally be the one who wishes to serve the summons in indemnity.
+Their conflicting interests must be weighed.
+A number of requirements therefore apply to the admissibility of the motion to implead:

-- It is necessary and sufficient for the consent that the loss of the principal object be a condition for granting the claim of the secured party on the guarantee
+- It is necessary and sufficient for the consent that the loss of the principal object be a condition for allowing the claim of the secured party on the guarantee

-- The claim to indemnify a third party may be dismissed if it can be expected to cause an unreasonable delay in the handling of the main case
+- The claim to add a third party to the proceedings may be dismissed if it can be expected to cause an unreasonable delay in the handling of the main case

-- Indemnification cannot be granted if the court does not have absolute jurisdiction to hear the matter between the guarantee and the guaranteed
+- The claim to add a third party to the proceedings will not be allowed if the court does not have absolute jurisdiction to hear the matter between the guarantee and the guaranteed

-- It is not possible to summon a third party in indemnification for the first time on appeal
+- It is not possible to add a third party to the proceedings for the first time on appeal

-Do you have any questions about whether you can summon a third party to indemnify in an ongoing procedure, or have you been summoned to indemnify yourself?
-VIOTTA’s lawyers are happy to help.
+Do you have any questions about whether you can summon a third party to indemnify in the ongoing proceedings, or have you been summoned to indemnify yourself?
+VIOTTA’s lawyers are pleased to help.
 Contact us today.